openpnp/openpnp/ReferencePushPullFeeder.md

 ### Apply Vision Calibration, Not?

-Sometimes it is better to _not_ calibrate the coordinates of push-pull motions.
+Sometimes it is better to _not_ calibrate a coordinate axis of the push-pull motion.
 This is the case when the motion directly transports the tape such as in drag feeding.
-In this case it is better to _disable_ the **Vision Calibrate?** switch of the coordinate going into the direction of transport.
-Otherwise, the drag might be offset more and more, and errors accumulate.
+In this case it is better to _disable_ **Vision Calibrate?** for the coordinate going into the direction of transport.
+Otherwise, the drag might be offset more and more, as errors accumulate.

+Note, if you _disable_ **Vision Calibrate?**, the transport motion will be applied "blindly" in the said coordinate, but this is likely OK, as the feeder will allow for some tolerances.
+For example, the drag needle is typically smaller in diameter than the sprocket hole it engages with.
+Make sure to make the insertion point go into the center of any wiggle room.

 ![Vision Calibrate](https://user-images.githubusercontent.com/9963310/183599853-fb1adc39-c3c9-4bb9-847f-28f98283be8c.png)